domenico3622/domenico3622/README.md

 <br>
 <div align="center">
   <i>
-    🤖 <b>How it works:</b> This is a GitHub Action I configured to run every midnight.
+    🤖 This is a GitHub Action I configured to run every midnight.
     It automatically analyzes my daily contributions and turns them into a dynamic Snake game level,
     <b>where the snake eats the green squares representing the days I pushed code!</b>
   </i>